A separation theorem for entire transcendental maps: Introduction

 Note that statement 1 holds regardless of the presence of infinitely many singular values.

 From the fact that Fatou components can be separated by periodic ray pairs we obtain the following additional corollary.
-Given an invariant Siegel disc $\Delta$, we say that $U$ is a \emph{hidden component} of $\Delta$ if $U$ is a bounded connected component of $\C\setminus\overline{\Delta}$.
-Siegel discs with hidden components have never been found but their existence has never been ruled out either, not even for polynomials.
+Given an invariant Siegel disk $\Delta$, we say that $U$ is a \emph{hidden component} of $\Delta$ if $U$ is a bounded connected component of $\C\setminus\overline{\Delta}$.
+Siegel disks with hidden components have never been found but their existence has never been ruled out either, not even for polynomials.

-\begin{corE} If $f\in\BBt$ and all periodic rays land, then any hidden component of a bounded invariant Siegel disc is either a wandering domain or preperiodic to the Siegel disc itself. \end{corE}
+\begin{corE} If $f\in\BBt$ and all periodic rays land, then any hidden component of a bounded invariant Siegel disk is either a wandering domain or preperiodic to the Siegel disk itself. \end{corE}

 This article is structured as follows.
 In Section \ref{Tools} we state and prove a result concerning the existence of fixed rays for functions in $\BBt$ and some expansion properties (Lemma~\ref{Technical}).
-We call it the Structural Lemma and it is a consequence of results in \cite{R3S}.
+We call it the Structural Lemma and it will be deduced from results in \cite{R3S}.
 Hence, we must introduce logarithmic coordinates and the setup of \cite{R3S} to prove it.
 We also introduce some additional symbolic dynamics to be able to transfer their statements to the original dynamical plane.
 This setup has interest on its own and we hope that it can be used for other purposes as well.
 With the Structural Lemma in hand, in Section \ref{Where are interior periodic points?} we present some results about the topology and general distribution of fixed points in the plane, proving Proposition A. In Section \ref{Index} we prove some lemmas about homotopies used in the two following sections, which are dedicated to the proof of Theorem B and to the proof of the Main Theorem respectively.
 The latter uses the setup and notation of the first so it cannot be read independently.
 Finally, in Section \ref{Corollaries} we prove corollaries D and E.